utah-msba-capstone/modeling/README.md

 # Modeling

-Files in support of the modeling tutorial in MSBA capstone.
+Files to support the modeling tutorial in MSBA capstone.